-AV Organics Pvt Ltd Appoints Sonam Pama As Head Of Marketing For Evocus
+AV Organics Pvt Ltd Appoints Sonam Pama as Head of Marketing for Evocus

 Date

-India, August 12, 2024: AV Organics Pvt Ltd, the parent company of Evocus, a premium hydration solution brand is delighted to announce the appointment of Sonam Pama as the new Head of Marketing, Evocus.
-With an extensive background in Sales & Marketing and a track record of driving growth in the organic and sustainable sector, Sonam is set to lead Evocus\' marketing strategies as the brand prepares to expand its global footprint.
+(MENAFN- Adfactors PR) Bengaluru – August 12, 2024: AV Organics Pvt Ltd, the parent company of Evocus, a premium hydration solution brand is delighted to announce the appointment of Sonam Pama as the new Head of Marketing, Evocus.
+With an extensive background in Sales & Marketing and a track record of driving growth in the organic and sustainable sector, Sonam is set to lead Evocus' marketing strategies as the brand prepares to expand its global footprint.

 Sonam Pama joins AV Organics with over 10 years of experience in strategic marketing, brand management, and digital marketing.
 She has previously worked with several renowned brands, where she demonstrated exceptional leadership and a keen understanding of consumer dynamics.
 Before joining AV Organics, she was associated with Vodafone, Eatigo, and Lemme Be.